niyazasghar/MakerSharks-APIs-Niyaz_Asghar/README.md

 ## Unit Tests

-(Optional) Unit tests for various components of the application are available in the `src/test` directory.
+Unit tests for various components of the application are available in the `src/test` directory.
 Run them using Maven:

 ```bash
 mvn test
 ```

 ## Documentation

-(Optional) For detailed API documentation, navigate to `http://localhost:8080/swagger-ui.html` after starting the application.
+For detailed API documentation, navigate to `http://localhost:8080/swagger-ui.html` after starting the application.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file for more information.